 While I made good use of last year’s streaming credit (courtesy of Apple loads) I didn’t manage to make great (economical) use of the wireless credit and that wasn’t ideal.
 With the $30 PayPal credit, I’m having a lot less trouble using it effectively – enough retailers and online sites now accept PayPal that it really isn’t a challenge to use the credit up.

-Last month I used my credit to part pay a bill for a subscription and this month I used the credit to partly offset an order of Illy Coffee capsules for my coffee machine.
-Once I’m back home in LA, I’ll probably pay Uber via PayPal and use up my new credit that way or I may go back to topping up my Coffee Bean account.
+In February I used my credit to part pay a bill for a subscription, last month I used the credit to partly offset an order of Illy Coffee capsules for my coffee machine, and this month is still a work progress – if I don’t have a genuine need to use the PayPal credit before the end of the month I’ll use it to top up a gift card account of some kind (e.g. my Coffee Bean balance).
+Once I’m back home in LA, I’ll probably pay Uber via PayPal and use up the credit that way.

 Having now used a couple of the great offers we saw introduce at the beginning of the year, 2021 continues to look set to be a year in which it should be relatively easy to make the Platinum Card pay for itself.

 If you have a US-issued consumer Platinum Card you should make sure that you associate it with your PayPal account (if you haven’t done so already) as the card is still offering a $30/month PayPal fee credit (through June).
-More importantly, right now you have under two days left to use up this month’s credit so make sure you don’t miss out!
+More importantly, right now you have a little over two days left to use up this month’s credit so make sure you don’t miss out!